babybench/2025/installation.md

 python test_installation.py
 ```

 This will run a test to check that the everything is correctly installed.
+If the installation is successful, you should find a new folder called `test_installation` in the `results` directory with a rendered video of the test.

 ## Option 2: Singularity container

+Alternatively, you can use a Singularity container to install BabyBench.
+This allows you to use BabyBench without installing the software on your machine.
+It is also the recommended option if you are using a HPC cluster.

 Pre-requisites: [Singularity](https://neuro.debian.net/install_pkg.html?p=singularity-container).
 All software has been tested on Ubuntu 24.04.